dangitrp/medical-rp-guide/docs/Modern/Drowning.md

   - Confirm stable pulse
 - Place O2 Mask
 - Start IV w/ Lasix (if salt water)
-- Transport PT to St. Fiacre
+- Transport PT to hospital

 ## In the Hospital